Jul 10, 2015 | News Release: AP

 Costs for consumer plans will continue to rise and will result in consumers buying higher cost sharing plans to reduce their monthly payments or not buying plans at all.
 This will drive significant increases in the supplemental insurance market and those carriers providing such plans and non- insurance consumer plans will benefit for years to come as will the brokers who sell them.
 This opens up new opportunities for insurance brokers and will afford both brokers and consumers economic opportunities and benefits.

-The launch of National Independent Agencies (NIA) this month is designed to capitalize on this.
+The launch of National Independent Agencies (NIA) is designed to capitalize on this.
 Brokers will be incentivized to offer all plans and that will benefit the consumers as they will be able to earn more on all plans due to the commission arrangements with NIA’s strategic partners with the greater share going to agents.
 On the supplemental insurance side and the non-insurance – lifestyle side consumers will be offered real value packages to cover their out of pocket expenses on high cost sharing plans and improve their financial positions.
 This is a new approach.
 Pushing just major medical plans, along with plans consumers do not need or plans with minimal or seldom used benefits as some large captive agencies promote using pressure calls and storefront insurance stores or in the employer market selling what a duck says you need is not the answer.

 The site is www.niabrokers.com— Twitter to Follow.